The Governance Paradox: Enable Without Losing Control

 Environment Strategy

-Environments are the primary isolation boundary in Power Platform.
-Every app, flow, and Dataverse instance exists within an environment.
-Enterprise environment strategy must balance isolation (security and compliance) with collaboration (cross-team sharing and reusability).
+Environments are the main isolation boundary in Power Platform.
+Each app, flow, and Dataverse instance exists within an environment.

 Recommended Environment Architecture

-Enterprise organizations should establish the following environment types.
-The Default Environment exists in every tenant and cannot be deleted.
-It should be restricted to personal productivity only — never for business-critical applications.
-Use DLP policies to limit the Default Environment to standard connectors only.
-Developer Environments provide individual sandbox environments for makers to experiment without affecting shared resources.
-These should be created through an automated provisioning process and automatically cleaned up after a defined period of inactivity.
+- Developer Environments: These provide individual sandbox environments for makers to experiment without impacting shared resources.
+They should be created through an automated provisioning process and cleaned up automatically after a defined period of inactivity.

 Environment creation should be restricted to administrators.
 Self-service environment creation — the default setting — leads to sprawl that is difficult to remediate after the fact.